snakeleader/checkSPIpinNo/README.md

 # checkSPIpinNo
- Check the GPIO of SPI
+ Check the GPIO of SPI for ESP32/Arduino board